GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

-# GCE survival training: TensorFlow Estimator
+# Compute Engine survival training: TensorFlow Estimator

 The nice thing about the [TensorFlow Estimator API](https://www.tensorflow.org/programmers_guide/estimators) is that it provides the same checkpointing semantics as the ones we are using as part of our survival process.

 Moreover, the [Cloud ML Engine trainer interface](https://cloud.google.com/ml-engine/docs/packaging-trainer) also accepts model parameters and hyperparameters in the same fashion suggested here.
-So we should easily be able to take a model intended to run on Cloud ML Engine and run it on a single (but beefy) GCE instance.
+So we should easily be able to take a model intended to run on Cloud ML Engine and run it on a single (but beefy) Compute Engine instance.

 Exactly such a model exists!
 We will make use of the tensorflow/models [CIFAR-10 estimator example](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10_estimator).
 The estimator in question wraps a neural network designed to address the image classification task posed by the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) (which consists of 60,000 images distributed uniformly over 10 classes).

-Let us follow each of the steps as outlined in [the main README](./README.md) to set this particular model to train on a GPU-enabled GCE instance.
+Let us follow each of the steps as outlined in [the main README](./README.md) to set this particular model to train on a GPU-enabled Compute Engine instance.

 ## Custom image

 The CIFAR-10 example in question is designed to use multiple GPUs.
-We will need a GCE instance capable of supporting this. **Let us start out by creating such a GCE instance once and freezing it into a custom image.**
+We will need a Compute Engine instance capable of supporting this. **Let us start out by creating such a Compute Engine instance once and freezing it into a custom image.**

-(Note: If you are following along but don't feel like covering the cost of a multi-GPU GCE instance, you can also use one without any GPUs.
+(Note: If you are following along but don't feel like covering the cost of a multi-GPU Compute Engine instance, you can also use one without any GPUs.
 If you decide to skip the GPUs, ignore all the CUDA and cuDNN instructions below.)

 ### Instance creation

 Before we can create a GPU instance, we must make sure that we have enough GPUs available to us in our project's quota and in our desired region.
 You can check this on [IAM and admin quota page](https://console.cloud.google.com/iam-admin/quotas).
 If you do not have enough GPUs in your quota, you will have to request them in the appropriate zone.
 [This page has a list of zones in which GPUs are available](https://cloud.google.com/compute/docs/gpus/).
 For the purposes of this guide, I will use four NVIDIA K80 GPUs in `us-west1-b`.

-It is simplest to [create the GCE instance through the Cloud Console](https://console.cloud.google.com/compute/instancesAdd):
+It is simplest to [create the Compute Engine instance through the Cloud Console](https://console.cloud.google.com/compute/instancesAdd):

 ![woah](./img/tf-estimator-instance-creation.png)